-Hearing aid units are medical devices that fit in or near the ear.
+□Hearing aid units are medical devices that fit in or near the ear.

-The hearing aid benefit includes an allowance toward the purchase, fitting and professional maintenance or repair as required by the manufacturer of the device, of the most basic hearing aid(s) that will compensate for the loss of function.
+- □ The hearing aid benefit includes an allowance toward the purchase, fitting and professional maintenance or repair as required by the manufacturer of the device, of the most basic prescription hearing aid(s) that will compensate for the loss of function.
+The allowance can be utilized toward the purchase of certain non-prescription (over-the-counter) hearing aids through UnitedHealthcare Hearing only.

+- □ Non-prescription (over-the-counter) hearing aids do not require any of the following:

+- □ A medical exam

+- \Box A fitting by an audiologist

+- □ A written prescription

-This benefit may cover more than one year, but it may be changed or terminated at the end of the plan year.
+This benefit may cover more than 1 year, but it may be changed or terminated at the end of the plan year.